Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Felipe Maldonado over 2 years ago
+Felipe Maldonado almost 3 years ago

 I decided to come to Dewey because it is closer to my house than other old schools that I was attending and it's a smaller school.
 Dewey is helping me graduate because there’s not alot of students in this school.
 The teachers really get to give you a hand and help you out with any problem you need.
 In other schools I never had an experience like that.
 That's why I think Dewey academy is so special and unique.
 My concerns about merging Dewey and the other schools is that I'm not gonna get the help I’m getting at Dewey.
 Another concern is covid is getting worst.
 Y'all tryna get us united with more kids, that will be a health risk.
 I don't see how the district is willing to do that just to save a little money.
 I hope y’all think about it more!
 I have a case where the judge and the d.a gave me a low percentage of graduating.
 I'm trying my best to graduate and Dewey is getting my hopes up to prove the d.a and the judge wrong!!
 If yall close dewey I won't be able to win my case.